 The recent spell of load-shedding in South Africa disrupts the economy intensely.
 It shuts down factories, switches off servers, prevents mining operations, causes massive traffic disruptions and costs billions in potential revenue.

 Its effects on the Agricultural Sector are equally significant.
 An inability to address the load-shedding problem over the long term could have substantial consequences for the country’s food security.

 Data released from Agri SA indicates that the agricultural sector spent around R146 billion on intermediate goods and services of which R7 billion was spent on electricity alone.

 Electricity is fundamental to high energy farming activities such as horticulture, dairy, poultry, grains and agro-processing.
 Agri SA estimates that 25% of the country’s food is produced by irrigation-reliant and energy-intensive industries.

 Electricity and Water Goes Hand-in-Hand

 You will have seen how major cities have communicated how sustained load-shedding affects water supply because you obviously need electricity to pump water.
-Well the same is true for farming, an inability to pump water could threaten the growth of multiple crops that are cultivated in the country.
+The same is true for farming; an inability to pump water could threaten the growth of multiple crops cultivated in the country.

-The challenge is further exacerbated by the fact in some cases there is a total lack of coordination in terms of the rollout for load-shedding, so while a farmer may have access to electricity on his property, it is quite possible the power has been cut in the area where the irrigation scheme pump stations are situated.
+The fact further exacerbates the challenge in some cases.
+There is a total lack of coordination in terms of the rollout for load-shedding.
+While a farmer may have access to electricity on his property, the power may have been cut in the area where the irrigation scheme pump stations are situated.